-Municipal Influence Area: An area within the County's jurisdiction, and outside any municipalities' corporate limits, that is assigned by the County Commissioners to a specific municipality where certain development standards shall be applicable.
+Municipal Influence Area: An area within the County's jurisdiction, and outside any municipalities' corporate limits, that is assigned by the County Commissioners to a specific municipality where certain development standards of that municipality's development standards shall be applicable.
 The official Municipal Influence Area Map for each municipality shall be filed with the appropriate Town Clerk and the Clerk to the County Board of Commissioners, and shall be maintained by the Planning and Inspections Department.